-The concept of gamification can easily be applied to your online course and is actually proven to increase engagement and drive referrals — that’s why more companies are leveraging the power of it.
+Gamification can easily be applied to your online course and has actually proven to increase engagement and drive referrals — that’s why so many companies are leveraging its power.
 For example, Fitbit incorporated gamification by gifting “badges” to users when they hit certain fitness goals, introducing social challenges, and incorporating a visual progress bar.

 By adding a fun element to your online course, you are creating motivation and inspiring engagement in a new, refreshing way.
 An added bonus is that 80% of learners show increased productivity with more game-like experiences.